Armed perpetrators boarded large merchant ships in Singapore Strait four times in last two months

 On Friday, the centre released a report detailing how two bulk carriers - big merchant ships specially designed to transport unpackaged bulk cargo - were boarded by armed perpetrators in the Singapore Strait.

-On Nov 23, five perpetrators armed with long knives boarded another bulk carrier, Faye, at 5.22am.
+On Nov 23, five perpetrators armed with long knives boarded another bulk carrier, Faye, near the same location at 5.22am.
 There were no confrontation and stolen items reported in this incident.

-These follow three incidents in September and October of perpetrators boarding big ships also in the eastbound lane of the Singapore Strait.
+These follow three incidents in September and October of perpetrators boarding big ships near Pulau Pemping also in the eastbound lane of the Singapore Strait.

 In the most serious incident on Oct 19, five perpetrators armed with a gun and jungle knife boarded the bulk carrier Nord Steel at 1am.
 They threatened a crew member, tied his hands and stole engine spares.